 The first almanac of planetary hours was created in 1505 by the Swiss astrologer and physician Purbach.
 The almanac was based on the planetary hours’ research of the Arabian astrologer Abul-Wafā.
-The almanac included the planetary hours, which were evaluated as favorable or unfavorable.
+The almanac included the planetary hours evaluated as favorable or unfavorable.

-The planetary hours and favorable and unfavorable hours were specified in the work on magic and astrology by J.C.
-Vigelius “The Physician’s and Astrologer’s Treasure” (1538), and in the work of Ficinus “De divinatione astrorum” (1535).
+The planetary hours and favorable and unfavorable hours were specified in work on magic and astrology by J.C.
+Vigelius, “The Physician’s and Astrologer’s Treasure” (1538), and in the work of Ficinus “De divinatione astrorum” (1535).

 The system of planetary hours was used in the horoscopes by W. Lilly in “Christian Astrology” (London, 1647).

-The planetary hours were known in the Arab tradition as an-nawātil (sing. an-nātīl), that is “the measures,” although such an Arabic word has been hardly found in the Arabic literary sources.
-It is remarkable that the word an-nawātil is used in the description of the planetary hour system in some
+The planetary hours were known in the Arab tradition as an-nawātil (sing. an-nātīl), “the measures,” although such an Arabic word has been hardly found in Arabic literary sources.
+Remarkably, the word an-nawātil is used in the description of the planetary hour system in some

-Over 100 texts with the description of the planetary hours were found in the West Asian and North African scholarship of medieval astrology.
+Over 100 texts describing the planetary hours were found in the West Asian and North African scholarship of medieval astrology.
 Some of them are “The Book of the Thirty Hours” and “The Book of the Sixteen Hours” by the Persian astrologer Haly Abenragel (13. c.), “The Book of the Balance of the Hours” by the Egyptian astrologer Ibn al-Mummāri (14. c.), and “The Book of the Balance of the Hours” by the Arab astrologer Abū Maʿshar (9. c.).

-The history of the planetary hours system is connected with the history of the ancient Babylonian astrology, and Zoroastrian astrology, which preceded the Babylonian one.
-The latter had three planetary hours: AM (that is, morning), noon, and PM (that is, evening) corresponding to the rising times of the planets Venus, Jupiter, and Saturn.
-These were called the “Three Planets” or the “Three Lords”.
+The history of the planetary hours system is connected with the history of ancient Babylonian astrology and Zoroastrian astrology, which preceded the Babylonian one.
+The latter had three planetary hours: AM (that is, morning), noon, and PM (that is, evening), corresponding to the rising times of the planets Venus, Jupiter, and Saturn.
+These were called the “Three Planets” or the “Three Lords.”
 The Three Planets represented the past, the present, and the future.
-In the Babylonian astrology, Venus was the morning star, and Jupiter was the planet of the day.
-Saturn was the evening star, and would later become associated with the night in the astrology of the Hellenistic period.
+In Babylonian astrology, Venus was the morning star, and Jupiter was the planet of the day.
+Saturn was the evening star and would later become associated with the night in the astrology of the Hellenistic period.

 The Babylonians also developed a system of astrological houses.
-The exact time when the planets passed through the houses in the natal chart was of significance.
+The exact time the planets passed through the houses in the natal chart was significant.
 It was believed that the planets in the houses were responsible for life events.
-The system of planetary hours was used in the Babylonian astrology along with the 12 houses system.
+The system of planetary hours was used in Babylonian astrology along with the 12 houses system.

-In any way, it was the ancient Egyptian astrology that influenced the development of the Babylonian and the Greco-Roman astrology.
-The Egyptian astrology had a system of 36 decans, which were divided into three groups of 12 hours each.
+In any way, ancient Egyptian astrology influenced the development of Babylonian and Greco-Roman astrology.
+Egyptian astrology had a system of 36 decans divided into three groups of 12 hours each.
 The decans represented the positions of fixed stars.
-As a result, the ancient Egyptian astrologers believed that the sky was divided into 36 sectors, which were associated with the 36 decans.
+As a result, the ancient Egyptian astrologers believed that the sky was divided into 36 sectors associated with the 36 decans.

 The main source of our knowledge about the influence of the planets on the people is the work of the Greek astrologer Valens.
 He described the influence of the planets in his work “Mantissa”.